|Nutrition Facts (per serving)|

 Stir occasionally to avoid ingredients sticking to the bottom or sides of the pot.
 Add water as needed if the chili becomes too thick.
 Once the cooking time has passed, remove from heat and allow the chili to cool off, covered, to room temperature.

-Keep covered and fefrigerate the chili overnight.
+Once cool, keep covered and refrigerate the chili overnight.
 The next day, remove the layer of fat that has formed on top before reheating and serving over pasta or hot dogs.

 How to Serve Cincinnati Skyline Chili